AlexandraH-code/ms4-bookishnook/README.md

 Minor style warnings (e.g. line length) were adjusted or ignored when not critical.
 All functional code passes validation and runs without syntax errors.

-In addition, automated tests were implemented and passed for key views and forms.
+In addition, a variety of automated tests have been performed.

 ---